The ProcessFunction is a low-level stream processing operation, giving access to the basic building blocks of

 watermark for the customer data stream has passed the time of that

-The following example maintains counts per key, and emits a key/count pair whenever a minute passes (in event time) without an update for that key:
+In the following example a KeyedProcessFunction maintains counts per key, and emits a key/count pair whenever a minute passes (in event time) without an update for that key:

 The count, key, and last-modification-timestamp are stored in a ValueState, which is implicitly scoped by key.

 For each record, the KeyedProcessFunction increments the counter and sets the last-modification timestamp

 The function also schedules a callback one minute into the future (in event time)

 Upon each callback, it checks the callback’s event time timestamp against the last-modification time of the stored count